 Stay In Style

 There are quite a few hotels in Jacksonville along Western Boulevard.
 We were lucky enough to stay at their Hampton Inn & Suites.
-Honestly, this is our favorite brand in the Hilton family and the Jacksonville location doesn’t let up on the fun vibes and friendly service that their known for.
+Honestly, this is our favorite brand in the Hilton family and the Jacksonville location doesn’t let up on the fun vibes and friendly service that they’re known for.
 Ask for the Hampton’s “Waffle Lady” and confirm for us the legend that is Regina, who’ll whip up some pretty amazing waffles along with a big smile.

 Shop and Peruse at Saigon Sam’s

 Saigon Sam’s Military Surplus is another of the many family-owned businesses in Jacksonville.
 However, I like to think that Saigon Sam’s would be a nice place for you to visit to find something for your next outdoor trip or to just harken back to days when you possessed a lot of military-issued gear.
 There really is a lot here.
 They sell current stuff like molle gear but also many Vietnam-era goods.
 You can also buy dog tags, name tape, boots, and much more.

 Use Jacksonville as Your Coastal Travel Base